 To be successful, a global community of engineers needs to encourage diversity and value cultural differences.

 CISTAR engages in recruiting efforts and training initiatives that evidence our appreciation for people from diverse backgrounds.
 Our dedication to creating a culture that helps participants reach their full potential, value cultural differences, and contribute to the energy industry is demonstrated in a welcoming and supportive environment.

 Industry & Innovation

 CISTAR's innovation ecosystem consist of continuous interaction among faculty, student researchers, companies, and non-industrial stakeholders such as government agencies, regulators, NGOs, and consumers to accelerate the commercialization of new Engineering Research Center technologies and workforce development.
 The ecosystem will also interact with government regulators and NGOs in addressing non-trivial barriers to safety and environmental safeguards.

-For more information to become a CISTAR industrial member, please visit the Industrial Membership Page page or contact Innovations and Industry Director, Peter Keeling at firstname.lastname@example.org.
+For more information on the CISTAR industrial membership program, please visit the Industrial Membership Page or contact Innovations and Industry Director, Peter Keeling at email@example.com.